 From May 1809 to Mar 1811, Miller missed 61 of 293 roll call votes, which is 20.8%.
-This is worse than the median of 19.5% among the lifetime records of representatives serving in Mar 1811.
+This is on par with the median of 19.5% among the lifetime records of representatives serving in Mar 1811.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|